 Medical Laboratory Technology

-Medical Laboratory Technology is a part of the healthcare team that provides the physician with information used in the diagnosis and treatment of disease or injury.
-MLTs are scientists who hunt for clues to determine the presence or absence of disease.
-We also perform general tests in all laboratory areas – Blood Bank, Chemistry, Hematology, Immunology, and Microbiology – in order to determine the extent and cause of disease.
-Eighty percent of medical decisions are based on laboratory results.
+Our Medical Laboratory Technology (MLT) program will prepare you for a career in this specialized healthcare ﬁeld.
+MLT is a part of the healthcare team that provides the physician with information used in the diagnosis and treatment of disease or injury.
+These are scientists who hunt for clues to determine the presence or absence of disease.
+They also perform general tests in all laboratory areas—blood bank, chemistry, hematology, immunology, and microbiology—in order to determine the extent and cause of disease.
+80 percent of medical decisions are based on these laboratory results.

-This is an ideal career for individuals who enjoy limited patient contact, the security of job skills and the possibility of advancement.
-Further education and clinical training enables you to become a medical technologist or specialist.
-There is a strong need for medical laboratory technicians as approximately 40% of current laboratory professionals are in the five to ten years of retirement.
-You will be prepared to ensure ongoing quality healthcare to communities in the state of Mississippi.
+This is an ideal career for individuals who enjoy limited patient contact, the security of job skills, and the possibility of advancement.
+Further education and clinical training enable you to become a medical technologist or specialist.
+There is a strong need for medical laboratory technicians, as approximately 40 percent of current laboratory professionals are within five to ten years of retirement.
+You will be prepared to ensure ongoing quality healthcare to communities in the state of Mississippi, and beyond.

 Did you take and pass your A&P and Microbiology courses more than 5 years ago?
 You can refresh your expired BIO sciences for a fraction of the cost and time required to repeat the traditional courses.
 We offer Proficiency Courses online, which are designed to be completed in a short period of time and at your own pace!
 For more information, please contact a Nursing/Allied Health counselor at 601-376-4807.

 |Microbiology, Lecture & Lab||4|

 |Pathogenic Microbiology I||2|

 |Behavioral/Social Science Elective||3|

 |General Chemistry I (w/lab) or Principles of Chemistry I (w/lab)||4|

 |Certification Fundamentals for MLT||3|